 - Having a child under 15 years of age in the car during the DWI

-As the Texas Politics Project explains, felony convictions can lead to a year or more of prison time, as well as fines up to $10,000.
+As the Texas Politics Project explains, felony convictions can lead to a year or more of prison time, as well as fines up to $10,000, as noted above.
 Felony convictions could leave you unable to vote or own a firearm after serving your prison time.
 If you face this type of situation, you should take every possible step to defend yourself.

-The Kind of Problems a DWI Conviction Can Cause for You
+The Problems an Austin DWI Conviction Can Cause for You

 With a DWI conviction on your record, you could lose many of your rights.
-Even after you serve your penalties on the DWI conviction, the consequences from this action can continue, including:
+Even after you serve jail time and other penalties for the DWI conviction, the consequences from this action can continue, including:

 - Those who hold a commercial driver’s license may lose it permanently, leaving them unable to continue working as a professional driver.